MELT: THE MEMORY OF ICE

 Visit the MELT: The Memory of Ice website

-Writer, director, composer and editor of feature-length music-film sung to life by members of Moving Star vocal ensemble and Hazel Biggs, using sea ice data, archival footage and sounds, images, and stories collected through fieldwork on the Greenland Ice Sheet and in Ilullisat, Greenland.
-World premiere at the Denver Museum of Nature and Science’s Infinity (IMAX) Theater.
+Composer, writer, director, editor, and producer of feature-length music-film sung to life by members of Moving Star vocal ensemble and Hazel Biggs, using sea ice data, archival footage and sounds, images, and stories collected through fieldwork on the Greenland Ice Sheet and in Ilullisat, Greenland.
 4k color, Dolby Atmos sound.
 74 minutes.

 Betsey Biggs